ace-wg/ace-extend-dtls-authorize/draft-ietf-ace-extend-dtls-authorize.md

 Server typically employs an initial unauthorized resource request as illustrated in Section 2 of {{RFC9202}}.
-If this message exchange succeeds, the Client SHOULD first use the same underlying transport protocol for the establishment of the security association as well (i.e., DTLS for UDP, and TLS for TCP).
+If this message exchange succeeds, the Client SHOULD first use the same underlying transport protocol also for the establishment of the security association to RS (i.e., DTLS for UDP, and TLS for TCP).

 As a consequence, the selection of the transport protocol used for the initial unauthorized resource request also depends on the transport